thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

   + Ending in a strong suit (i.e. not something too speculative)
   + Consider putting orphaned paragraphs (or a shortened version of them) into the conclusion section.

 3. **Edit transitions between groups.** Edit each paragraph, particularly its first and last sentences, to connect the paragraphs into a flowing document.
-Specifically, this means several things:
+In particular:
   + There should be no implicit cross-paragraph references (i.e. a new paragraph should not begin "The compound described above exhibited other interesting properties", rather, "3-hydroxycinnamic acid exhibited other interesting properties.").
   + There should be no abrupt jumps in subject between paragraphs, if there are consider breaking the discussion into subsections to help the reader identify logical resting points.
-  + The discussion should not require the reader to go back and read its first half in order to understand its second half.

 <!-- ### other thoughts -->